mullersoft/sentiment_classifier/README.md

 ##  2. Run as a Web API

-If you finish early, you can wrap the model into a web API using Flask in `app.py`.
+ wrap the model into a web API using Flask in `app.py`.

 ### Install Flask:
 ```bash